MaraAcuja/SudokuGame/README.md

 [Here](https://github.com/MaraAcuja/SudokuGame/blob/main/build.py) is my build file.

+I also added the [log file](https://github.com/MaraAcuja/SudokuGame/blob/main/tasks/Build_log.txt) to this project to proof that the build ran succesfully.

 ### 7 Unit-Tests
 Two nice unit tests are written.
 The first one tests the function if the Sudoku is solved correctly.
 One correct case and several wrong cases.
 As second a unit test is written to check if the solver works.
 This is also tested by an already